 David Bowie.
 Whether you own every single album he's released or you only know of him through his variousmemeticmutations, his influence on rock music and pop culture is undeniable.
 Who else can record a canon of glam rock albums, a Philly soul album, a new wave album, two electronica albums, and alternative rock albums while making them all sound awesome?
 Add in his commanding stage presence, ever-changing yet incredibly attractive features for the ladies (and gents), a gorgeous singing voice, and an ear for musicians and you've got someone who can truly be called a rock god.

-I would also argue that his music video canon rivals, if not surpasses, that of Michael Jackson — richer, bolder, sexier, funnier, and full of concept and storytelling surprises.
-And let's not forget he's no slouch as an actor, either; he's got quite the One-Scene Wonder reputation, and when you see his leading roles... (swoon)
+Also, his music video canon surpasses that of Michael Jackson — richer, bolder, sexier, funnier, and still full of concept and storytelling surprises (check out those wild and wooly Next Day clips).
+He's no slouch as an actor, either; he's got quite the One-Scene Wonder reputation, and when you see his leading roles... (swoon)

 JUICE LEE.
 Underground nerdy rappers who are adorable, have albums covered in manga/anime fanart, and write loving tributes to heist movies and old Kung Fu films steal my heart away.
 I dare you to listen to the Epic of John Fong and not enjoy it.
 Also: Punch Kick will make you cry.